21msb/PythonProject/README.md

 ## What does the TuwaiqBot provide?
-1. The user can select what option he/she want to know about it, e.g bootcamps or programs or events.
+1. The user can select what option he/she wants to know about it, e.g bootcamps or programs or events.
 2. The user can select one of them and see the list of availablity bootcamps or programs or event.
 3. The content of each selection will provide the details of them.
 4. The user also can fill a form to contact directly with the academy.